-Brunch can be challenging without eggs.
-This dish is reminiscent of Eggs benedict with the fritters serving as a base and a cheesy cashew sauce on top.
-A perfect start to your weekend and full of inflammation fighting foods with the nuts, seeds, avocado and turmeric.
+This dish is reminiscent of Eggs Benedict with the fritters serving as a muffin base and a cheesy cashew sauce on top.
+It’s the perfect start to your weekend and full of inflammation fighting foods with the nuts, seeds, avocado and turmeric.

 Try these simple 4 ingredient pancakes this Shrove Tuesday – a modern take on a traditional recipe using buckwheat, a little ancient super grain, which is gluten free despite the name.
 They are the lightest, fluffiest pancakes and delicious and healthy too.